Dry Ten Martini Problem in the non-critical case: Motivations and Main Results

 \subsection{Novelty, ideas of the proof}

 However, the above approaches from two sides can not solve the problem completely for any fixed $\lambda$.
-In fact, even after pushing the existing approaches to their apparent technical limits, there still exists parameters belonging to an arithmetically critical regime $\lambda\in [e^{\beta}, e^{2\beta} ]$ which can not be covered, see comments by Jitomirskaya in \cite{J07}, and progress in \cite{LY}.
+In fact, even after pushing such approaches to their apparent technical limits, there would still remain an arithmetically inaccessible range of parameters $|\ln \lambda| \in [\beta,2\beta]$, see comments by Jitomirskaya in \cite{J07}, and progress in \cite{LY}.

-In this paper, we will introduce a new approach, which works for \textit{all} $\alpha$ and \textit{all} $0<\lambda<1$.
-The case $\lambda>1$ is an obvious consequence of the case $0<\lambda<1$ by Aubry duality \cite{GJLS}.
-If $\lambda=1$, the associated operator is critical, that's exactly the reason how our title got the name.
+In this paper, we will introduce a new approach, which works for \textit{all} $\alpha$ and \textit{all} $0<\lambda<1$(this is called the subcritical regime).
+The case $\lambda>1$ (the supercritical regime) is an obvious consequence of the case $0<\lambda<1$ by Aubry duality \cite{GJLS}.
+If $\lambda=1$, the associated operator is critical (this explains the title of this paper).

+We say $(\alpha, A)$ is \textit{almost reducible} if the closure of its analytical conjugacy class contains a constant.
+It is known that $(\alpha, A^{(\lambda,E)})$ are almost reducible for \textit{all} $\alpha$ and \textit{all} $0<\lambda<1$ \cite{Aab,Aac,avila2}, however, reducibility can't be always expectable (in fact, it is not reducible when $\alpha $ is very Liouvillean \cite{AYZ}).